AxiusV/Mad-Manager/README.md

     Mad Manager
 </h1>

-A simple and lightweight mod manager for Mad Max on PC.
+A simple, lightweight and open source mod manager for Mad Max on PC.

 ## How to use it
 Get the [latest version from GitHub](https://github.com/AxiusV/Mad-Manager/releases) and run `Mad Manager.exe`.